BernardoMaraldi/S2S-atmospheric-variability-with-Lorenz-84/README.md

   - carry out bifurcation analysis (with BifurcationKit.jl);
   - obtain the various remaining figures (timeseries).

-When a large ensemble is used, the user will have to generate the data by integrating the equations (which might take up to 10 hours with 50000 trajectories)
+When a large ensemble is used, the user will have to generate the data by integrating the equations (which might take several hours with 50000 trajectories)